 - Fluorescent lighting

 Some people try for years to figure out what their personal triggers are, as triggers are different for everyone.
-Sufferers keep migraine diaries, see headache specialists, neurologists, general chiropractors, try lifestyle modifications, and new ways of care just hoping to find something to give them relief, but sometimes to no avail.
+Sufferers keep migraine diaries, see headache experts, neurologists, general chiropractors, try lifestyle modifications, and new ways of care just hoping to find something to give them relief, but sometimes to no avail.
 Let’s take a closer look at what some care options are, and then we will talk about a natural, effective way to care for migraines.

 Types of Migraine Care